Protecting Your Rights And Your Driving Privileges

 If you were handed a yellow sheet of paper (AST-60) and told that it could be used as a temporary driver’s license, you have only 10 days to request a hearing to try to prevent driver’s license suspension.
 Even though you haven’t been proven guilty of anything, the state will suspend your driver’s license if you don’t act quickly.

 For many professionals in Alabama, the worst consequences of a DUI are job loss and damage to reputation.
-We put more than 20 years of experience to work to prevent these.
+We put more than a combined 35 years of experience to work to prevent these.

 It is important to remember that no one in the criminal justice system is on your side.
 From police officers, to prosecutors, to judges, everyone you encounter will gladly participate in your conviction.
 We are on your side.
 We can help you address any evidence against you, from field sobriety tests, to the Dräger breath test, to the conduct of the arresting officers.
 We will defend your rights, even if it means going to trial.